Almost five years ago, on January 5, 2017, the lives of Mira and Nathan Edwards changed forever.

 “Depending on which parts were damaged, a Bentley would have a motor problem like cerebral palsy on his left side, his left side would be weaker, he might have developmental delays, as well as some visual impairment,” she said.

 The funny thing is that no one made it clear to Bentley.
-Over the following days, he acted very much like a child who had not had a stroke – eating well, behaving alert, moving and developing like a child expected to be in his early days of life.
+Over the following days, he behaves much like a child who hasn’t had a stroke – expected to eat well, act alert, and move and develop like a baby in his first days of life.

 In the end, they were able to get Bentley home, despite keeping him in regular care through home therapy sessions and doctor and office visits for 18 months, when his medical team decided it was time to stop treatment.